QuantConnect/lean-cli/README.md

 **This CLI is still in development.
 Bugs may still occur and breaking changes may still happen before the first beta release.
 Use with caution.**

-The Lean CLI is a cross-platform CLI aimed at making it easier to run the LEAN engine locally and in the cloud.
+The Lean CLI is a cross-platform CLI aimed at making it easier to develop with the LEAN engine locally and in the cloud.

 ## Roadmap